 Students are prohibited from posting any flyers or printed materials on any painted, wood, or glass surface in the building.
 If flyers or printed materials are found in these areas they will be removed.
 There are corkboard strips and bulletin boards available throughout the building and in Sparty's Café for posting.

-The Events Office sends out a daily e-mail with announcements of events and activities for the Law College during the upcoming week.
+The Office of Student Engagement sends out e-mails with announcements of events and activities for the Law College during the upcoming week.
 Students are strongly encouraged to:

 - make sure their personal e-mail account will not treat as spam any e-mails coming from "email@example.com" and/or

-- read the daily announcements for important MSU Law notices and events.
+- read the announcements for important MSU Law notices and events.